 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 You don't have to be Italian to enjoy the Italian beard style.
 You also don't have to be a barber or a TikTok influencer to copy this facial hair trend!
 We're about to show you how you can achieve this look at home with just a few hair tools.
-Keep reading to learn how to cut and maintain your beard in the Italian style, with beard care tips from professional barbers.
+Keep reading to learn how to cut and maintain your beard in the Italian style, with beard care tips from professional barbers, a facial hair specialist, and a licensed cosmetologist.

 What is the Italian beard style?

-The Italian beard is a style of facial hair that's gone viral on TikTok and Instagram.
-It's characterized by a disconnected mustache and a fade on the cheeks.
+Barber Jacob Joseph says that an Italian beard fade is a style with a disconnected mustache and a short, faded beard.
+This style has gone viral on TikTok and Instagram.
 The bulk of the facial hair is at the bottom of the beard, where the edges are trimmed close to the jaw.
 The neck is shaved below the Adam's apple.

 Steps